-Date Week Outcome/Material Covered References Apr.
-6 13 Interacting with a person who is bereaved or dying These questions are related to the reading from the book Final Gifts.
-1. What are the final gifts a dying person and her/his significant other offer each other?
-2. What can the special communication of a dying person reveal to those who listen and understand it?
-3. In Chapter 1, It's Time to Get in Line, one of the authors recounts an interaction she had with Joe.
-It begins "I know this is hard for you, Joe," Analyze this interaction, identifying the specific interactive skills the author uses when she is talking with Joe.
+Date Week Outcome/Material Covered References Nov.
+9 13 Interacting with a person who is bereaved or dying These questions are related to the reading from the book Final Gifts.
+What are the final gifts a dying person and her/his significant other offer each other?
+What can the special communication of a dying person reveal to those who listen and understand it?
+In Chapter 1, It's Time to Get in Line, one of the authors recounts an interaction she had with Joe.
+It begins "I know this is hard for you, Joe" Analyze this interaction, identifying the specific interactive skills the author uses when she is talking with Joe.
 Describe what you think her rationale was for saying what she said.
 What could she have said?
 Set up 4 columns; at the top of each column write Statement/Question, Skill/Technique, Rationale, Alternative.
 R Callanan, M., & Kelley, P. (1992).
 Final gifts.
 New York: Bantam Books, pp. 1-20.
-R Ufema, J. (1991, February).
+Ufema, J. (1991, February).
 Meeting the challenge of a dying patient.
 Nursing 91, 42-47.
-Apr.
-13 .
-14 Simulation #3 - Margaret Logan - Patient Simulation Class Time Set B: 0900-1030 Hours Set A: 1130-1300 Hours
+Nov.
+16 14 Simulation #3 - Margaret Logan - Patient Simulation Set ass Time : J: 0830-1030 Hours : K: 1030-1230 Hours

-Date Week Outcome/Material Covered References Apr.
-20 15 Interacting with a person who is angry and predicting aggressive behaviour Collage Knowing how to assess a patient's potential for aggressive behaviour is a very important nursing skill - both for your patient's safety and your own.
+Date Week Outcome/Material Covered References Nov.
+23 15 Dealing with the angry person and predicting aggressive behaviour Knowing how to assess a patient's potential for aggressive behaviour is a very important nursing skill - both for your patient's safety and your own.
 Following the assessment you can make some adjustments to your behaviour and to the environment that will increase security and safety for the potentially violent patient and yourself.
 The following exercise is on assessing the risk of violence.
 After doing the in-class activity we will have a discussion of useful nursing interventions (Hamolia, 1995, pp. 729-731) for aggressive patients.
 Read Hamolia's description of how to predict aggressive behaviour (pp. 725-729).
 Study the assessment form on p.
 728. From your experience think about an angry patient who you have dealt with or with whom you have seen staff members deal with.
 What information is needed to assess the patient and determine her/his risk for being or becoming violent?
 Make a few rough notes to help you remember for the class discussion.
 If you have had no experience with angry patients think of an angry person from your personal life.
 What would it be like if a patient in your clinical area demonstrated these behaviours?
 In-class activity In your group you will briefly share one of the patient situations.
-The group task is to: R Hamolia, C.C.
+The group task is to: 1. assess the described patient using the assessment form.
+2. determine the patient's risk for violence.
+3. report to the large group on how you assessed the patient, including what score the patient got on the variables.
+4. comment on the presentations of the other groups.
+R Hamolia, C.C.
 (1995).
 Managing aggressive behavior.
 In G.W.
 Stuart & S.J.
 Sundeen, Principles and practice of psychiatric nursing (5th ed., pp. 719-731).
 St. Louis: Mosby.
 Please note that the above was written primarily for nurses working with people with psychiatric/mental health problems.
 However, much of it is relevant for all nurses.
 R One of the following: Staples, P. Baruth, P., Jeffries, M., & Warder, L. (1994, April).
 Empowering the angry patient.
 The Canadian Nurse, 28-30.
 Disatsio, C. (2002).
 Protecting yourself from violence in the workplace.
-Nursing 2002, 32(6), 58-63. assess the described patient using the assessment form. determine the patient's risk for violence. report to the large group on how you assessed the patient, including what score the patient got on the variables. comment on the presentations of the other groups.
-Apr.
-27 16 No Class
+Nursing 2002, 32(6), 58-63.
+Nov.
+30 16 No Class